For Program Information

 Research & Internship Opportunities

-Jefferson and The Center for Forensic Science Research & Education (CFSRE) have developed a program that offers science and management courses that give our students the knowledge to be leaders in the field of Forensic Biology.
+Jefferson and the Center for Forensic Science Research & Education (CFSRE) have developed a program that offers science and management courses that give our students the knowledge to be leaders in the field of Forensic Biology.
 But what differentiates us from other programs is the hands-on and experiential learning we provide for our students.
-Our partners at the CFSRE provide specialized training for new-hires in collaboration with local operational forensic laboratories.
+Our partners at the CFSRE provide specialized training for graduate students in preparation for the job market.
 This same professional training is concentrated into the required clerkship (internship) degree component, offering access to identical equipment and supplies utilized by working professionals.

 Provided at The CFSRE’s state-of-the-art facility in Willow Grove, PA, the guaranteed internship is designed to provide students with hands-on learning of laboratory and case-assessment skills introduced in the required coursework.
 This intensive internship program allows students to analyze cases using both serological and nuclear DNA testing techniques.
 Cases typically involve homicide, sexual assault, breaking and entering, and kinship analysis, exposing students to the variety of cases they would be faced with in an actual forensic biology case-working laboratory.